attitude/ResourceService/README.md

-flat-file-resource-service
+Flat-file Resource Service
 ==========================

-An experimental noSQL flat-file implementation with basic and full-text search support in PHP
+An experimental noSQL flat-file implementation with basic and full-text search support in PHP.